-Bega qwa bega (Shoulder to shoulder) with Tanzania: Feb 2017
+Bega qwa Bega (Shoulder to Shoulder) with Tanzania

-Mrs Partington sums up the experience in her report:
+Mrs Skinner sums up the experience in her report and video:

 Christmas is a great time in Mara.
 It is widely celebrated by both adults and children of all ages.
 It is a special time for renewing people’s faith.
 It is a time of great joy, children are bought new clothes and shoes.
 Churches and homes are all decorated with flowers, tree leaves and special brightly coloured pieces of fabrics.
 Choir rehearsals and dancing takes place in most of the schools and children really enjoy this.